andreszs/cordova-plugin-sms-retriever/README.md

 ### Does the plugin require SMS permissions?

 **No**, the plugin does not require any kind of permissions because it relies on the [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview "SMS Retriever API") created by Google.

-### How this plugin has been tested?

-I have tested this plugin with success on:

- - Android 5.1.1 emulator
- - Android 6.0 emulator
- - Android 7.1.1 emulator
- - BLU Energy Mini (Android 5.1 Lollipop)
- - BLU Vivo 5 Mini (Android 6.0 Marshmallow)
- - Samsung Galaxy I9190 (Android 4.4.2 KitKat)

 ## Contributing